Drawings at 9:59 p.m.

 Q: Can I enter non-winning Powerball® tickets in Points for Prizes®?

 A: Yes.
 Winning and non-winning numbers from terminal-generated games like Powerball® are eligible.
 Visit https://theclub.aslplayerservices.com/pia to enter and add Points for Prizes® points to your account.
-Points for Prizes® codes from terminal-generated games must be entered within 180 days of purchase date and/or the last draw date printed on the front of the ticket.
-LOOK FOR THE TICKET CODE
+Points for Prizes® codes from terminal-generated games not associated with a draw must be entered within 180 days of purchase date whereas draw related games are based on the last draw date printed on the front of the ticket.
+Look for the 20 digit Points for Prizes Code.

 Q: How much do Powerball® tickets cost?